- Academic Affairs

 Tuition remission is a program that provides employees with an opportunity to take classes at a University System of Maryland campus with waived tuition.

-All regular faculty and staff employed at least 50% are eligible for tuition remission.
+All regular faculty and staff employed at least 50 percent are eligible for tuition remission.
 Contractual employees are only eligible to attend classes at their home institution and the benefit is specified in the employment contract.

 All of the University System of Maryland institutions participate in the tuition remission program.

-Yes, the same rules apply for both retirees and active employees.
+Yes, the same rules apply for retirees and active employees.

-No, the letters are prepared before payroll has been entered the Benefits Office does not have your net pay information.
+No, the letters are prepared before payroll has been entered, so the Benefits Office does not have your net pay information.
 To review your paycheck online the Wednesday before payday, employees can go to the Payroll Online Service Center.

 Per the Maryland Central Payroll Bureau, the deduction periods cannot be extended.